 Good day trip

-When you are into your history (I only wrote a small bit of the lengthy history) and or seeing great mosaic this is the place to do it.
-In this blog post I highlighted some of my favorite bits of the park but there is more to see.
-We had a great time visiting and I hope you enjoyed this written visit to the National Park!
+When you are immersed in your history (I only wrote a small bit of the lengthy history) and/or admiring a great mosaic, this is the place to do it.
+In this blog post, I highlighted some of my favorite bits of the park, but there is more to see.
+Moreover, we had a great time visiting, and I hope you enjoyed this written visit to the National Park!

 Also for those of you who like an update of how life in Israel is, I got you covered!
 Next week will be month 2 off living in Israel and I was planning on a look back.
 If you got questions that you like to have answered leave them down below and I will try to answer them in next weeks blog.